evanshortiss/fh-mbaas-proxy/README.md

 /*
   filename: this-does-not-work.js

-  This won't proxy, but will throw an error!
+  This won't proxy, will timeout or throw an error instead!
  */
 app.use(express.static(__dirname + '/public'));
 app.use(require('fh-mbaas-proxy')(proxyOptions));